iobroker-community-adapters/ioBroker.telegram/README.md

 You should set password for communication in configuration dialog.

-To authenticate user by Bot write "/password <phrase>", where <phrase> is your configured password.
+To authenticate user by Bot write "/password phrase", where **phrase** is your configured password.

 You can send message to all authenticated users over messageBox ```sendTo('telegram', 'Test message')``` or to specific user ```sendTo('telegram', '@userName Test message')```.